 The technical solution includes the modeling subsystem and promotion optimization subsystem.
 The modeling subsystem consolidates transactional, promotional, and catalog data, and makes this data available for a data scientist who does feature engineering and designs the predictive models.
 The models are scheduled for regular re-training and made available for the promotion optimization system.
 Technologically, the modeling part of the solution is based on Spark, Python, and Python ML libs.

 The optimization system includes a user portal where promotion and campaigns can be configured, and an optimization server that forecasts the performance of individual promotions or the entire promotion mix.
 This architecture is illustrated below:

 The user portal was created based on the solution vision mockups we described earlier in the corresponding section.
 The following screen recording demonstrates how a merchandiser does a what-if analysis of the promotion mix:

-Before we wrap up this post, let’s briefly discuss several questions that were frequently asked in connection with this work:
+Before we wrap up this post, let’s briefly discuss several questions that were frequently asked in connection with this work and retail predictive analytics:

 Marshall Fisher and Ananth Raman, The New Science of Retailing: How Analytics are Transforming the Supply Chain and Improving Performance, Harvard Business Review Press, 2010